blackrabbit17/w.i.r.e/NOTES.md

     - Binning
     - Embedding

-Timestamp encoding:
-    - Cyclic encoding
-    - Embedding

 Alternate topologies:
     - Branched with deep features and merge (essentially embeddings)
       - Topology for these (FC, CONV?)
       - Num learnable parameters
-    - Convolutional
+    - Convolutional Networks
+    - Multi-layer stacked

 More advanced wavelet layer:
     - Differential will mean the coefficients can be learnt with backpropagation